OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-static-packaging.md

             /// <summary>
             /// Uploads a single file.
             /// </summary>
-            /// <param name="fileDir">hello location of hello files.</param>
+            /// <param name="fileDir">The location of the files.</param>
             /// <param name="assetCreationOptions">
-            ///  You can specify hello following encryption options for hello AssetCreationOptions.
+            ///  You can specify the following encryption options for the AssetCreationOptions.
             ///      None:  no encryption.
             ///      StorageEncrypted: storage encryption.
 Encrypts a clear input file
-            ///        before it is uploaded tooAzure storage.
+            ///        before it is uploaded to Azure storage.
             ///      CommonEncryptionProtected: for Common Encryption Protected (CENC) files.
             ///        For example, a set of files that are already PlayReady encrypted.
             ///      EnvelopeEncryptionProtected: for HLS with AES encryption files.
-            ///        NOTE: hello files must have been encoded and encrypted by Transform Manager.
+            ///        NOTE: The files must have been encoded and encrypted by Transform Manager.
             ///     </param>
             /// <returns>Returns an asset that contains a single file.</returns>
             /// </summary>
             /// <returns></returns>
             private static IAsset IngestSingleMP4File(string fileDir, AssetCreationOptions assetCreationOptions) {
-                // Use hello SDK extension method toocreate a new asset by
+                // Use the SDK extension method to create a new asset by
                 // uploading a mezzanine file from a local path.
                 IAsset asset = _context.Assets.CreateFromFile(
                     fileDir,